WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **IAM is not involved here**, control is **handled by a given service / resource**

 * the resource-based policy **WILL NOT require the STS assume role calls**.
 This means that on **some occasions, using resource-based policy might be less latency heavy than using an identity-based policy**.
 One might experience this while working with **APIGW + Lambda** where the **integration between the services could use either resource or identity based policies**.
   Here is a [great article on this topic](https://medium.com/@lancers/low-hanging-fruit-to-reduce-api-gateway-to-lambda-latency-8109451e44d6)

+- **some** services **do not support _Resource Policies_**.
+For example, **DynamoDB does not support resource policies**.

+  > Other services, such as Amazon S3, also support resource-based permissions policies.
+For example, you can attach a policy to an S3 bucket to manage access permissions to that bucket.
+DynamoDB doesn't support resource-based policies.

+  This means that **it is the identity that a given service assumes that has to have permissions enabled for DynamoDB**

 ###### Cross account